 And it’s a place that once you visit, you certainly won’t forget.

 I love an authentic corner of the world and exploring Italy like a local is a weekend pastime.
 I’m also an advocate for tech-free travel, disconnecting in nature, and wellness travel.
-And the Dolomites are an ideal place to experience all of this, and more.
+The Dolomites are an ideal place to experience all of this, and more.

 So today I’m sharing a favorite mountain escape with you, an off the beaten path find in NE Italy!